AruniMishra/aws/awsTutorial/AWS.md

 Data at rest == KMS, audit== KMS

+    A ) Server-Side Encryption

+    SSE-S3 (AWS-Managed Keys) => When the requirement is to keep the encryption work simple and minimise the maintenance overhead then use SSE-S3.

+    SSE-KMS (AWS KMS Keys) => When the requirement is to maintain a security audit trail then use SSE-KMS Keys.

+    SSE-C (Customer-Provided Keys) => When end-to-end encryption is not required and the client wants full control of his/her security keys, then use SSE-C.

+    B) Client-Side Encryption

+    AWS KMS-managed, customer master key => When the requirement is to maintain end-to-end encryption plus a security audit trail, then use AWS KMS Keys.

+    Client Managed Master Key => When the requirement is to maintain end-to-end encryption but the client wants full control of his/her security keys, then use Client Managed Master Key.

 ---

 a global secondary index (GSI) is primarily used if you want to query over the entire table, across all partitions.
 GSI only supports eventual consistency and not strong consistency.